<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 Content Team

-The malware steals developer credentials, API keys, cryptocurrency wallets, and cloud secrets.
-It spreads by using stolen tokens to publish infected versions of packages.
-For the first time, attackers targeted password managers like 1Password and Bitwarden, and used the decentralized Session network for harder-to-disrupt data exfiltration.
+The malware steals developer credentials, API keys, cryptocurrency wallets, and cloud secrets, and spreads by using stolen tokens to publish infected versions of other packages.
+For the first time, its Python variant went after password managers including 1Password and Bitwarden, and it used the decentralized Session network for harder-to-disrupt exfiltration.

 Source: SecurityWeek